 It isn't mandatory to have landlord insurance in Western Australia; however, as the landlord, the responsibility and repercussions in the event of loss, damage or injury would fall squarely on you.
 What's more, you are responsible for setting lease terms as well as for collecting bond (typically four weeks rent) and rent for the property.
 Landlord insurance protects you against such financial burdens and offers legal liability for such incidents.

-How do I choose a landlord insurance policy in Western Australia?
+How do I find a landlord insurance policy that works for me?

 While there are plenty of policies on offer, it's good to decide a few things before you begin shopping.
 Consider if you want cover for just the building, its contents or do you want total protection for both.
 Your level of cover will match your premiums, with the higher your level the more expensive your premiums.

 Where you live will also help determine the kind of cover you need.
 If you're in a city like Perth or Fremantle, you may want to make sure your policy covers theft and vandalism.
 If you're in a smaller town or somewhere further inland like Kalgoorlie or Newman and are more worried about Mother Nature, check to see if your policy covers events such as fire and floods.
 Be sure to discuss specific terms and conditions with your insurance provider to ensure it's right for you.